Rachael Price: Early life and career

+She admires Bonnie Raitt and Nancy Wilson in part for their longevity in the music business, but she also looks up to Ella Fitzgerald as one of her idols.
+She was first attracted to jazz at the age of five when she heard Fitzgerald singing "The Lady is a Tramp".
+From ages five to fifteen, Price studied Fitzgerald’s style, noting that she learned her performances “note for note”.

 In 2003, Price received an honorable mention at the Montreux Jazz Festival's International Jazz Vocal Competition.
 In 2004, she was a semifinalist and the youngest competitor in the history of the Thelonious Monk Institute Vocal Competition.
+She recorded her first album, all jazz standards, Dedicated To You, when she was 17 (2003).
+Her sophomore album, The Good Hours, appeared just a few years later.
 In August 2004 she made her U.S. jazz festival debut at Yale's Jazz On the Green, where she opened for Joshua Redman.
 She won the 2006 Independent Music Award for Best Gospel Song with her recording of "My God, My Adored One" with the Boston Praise Collective.
-She appeared in concert as a featured vocalist with the T. S. Monk Sextet.
+Price also appeared in concert as a featured vocalist with the T. S. Monk Sextet.
+She then went on to study at the New England Conservatory of Music in Boston, Massachusetts.
+It is here she met Michael Calabrese, Bridget Kearney, and Mike “McDuck” Olson, and together they would form the band, Lake Street Dive.